-If you would like to be tested, contact your doctor or your hospital’s education office.
+If you’d like to be tested, contact your doctor or your hospital’s education office.
 Ask for a recommendation for a genetic counselor.
-Make an appointment, and discuss the risks and benefits of having a BRCA genetic test.
+Make an appointment, and discuss the risks of having a BRCA genetic test.

 Your genes may affect your risk for breast cancer, but your lifestyle can have an impact as well.
 Whether or not you have a genetic mutation, it’s important to lower your risk whenever you can.

 The following preventive measures may help you avoid a breast cancer diagnosis.

-- Maintain a healthy weight.
-Women who are overweight and obese may have a higher risk for developing breast cancer and other cancers related to mutated BRCA genes.
+Women who are overweight or obese may have a higher risk for developing breast cancer and other cancers related to mutated BRCA genes.